Syria's Assad denies chemical weapons use; U.S. presses case for strike

 Russia and China, veto-wielding members of the U.N.
 Security Council, have blocked previous efforts to punish the Syrian government.
 The United States and France hold that Assad was behind the attack and should be deterred from using chemical weapons again.

-Assad denied involvement the attack and said if the United States has evidence, Washington should produce it, CBS reported on Sunday on its news program "Face the Nation."
-[ID:nL1N0H404W]
+Assad denied involvement the attack and said if the United States has evidence, Washington should produce it, CBS reported on Sunday on its news program "Face the Nation.

 "There has been no evidence that I used chemical weapons against my own people," CBS reported Assad said in an interview conducted in Damascus.
 The report was a summary of the interview and did not contain any audio or video of Assad.